Arech/nntl/README.md

 source datasets and allows to train feature detectors that are specialized only on the specific optional parts of the data.
-(This component was formerly known as a layer_pack_horizontal_gated/LPHG, but it was broken by design).
+(This component was formerly known as a layer_pack_horizontal_gated/LPHG, but it was broken by design). **Update:** oops, no jokes, but it seems (I'm not sure though) it is still broken :-D, just less severe than LPHG was.
+Love Neural Networks!
+Fix will be pushed as soon as it's ready.
     * layer_**pack_tile**, **LPT** allows to process different sequential subsets of neurons (different columns of activation matrix) by a single layer producing different output for each subset.
 It's kind a 'predecessor' of a convolutional layer, that implies strong regularization by a network architecture means.
     * layer_**pack_vertical**, **LPV** helps to build a vertical stack of layers that is represented as a single (compound) layer.
 * Activation units for an output layer: